mkadeline/mkadeline.github.io/_posts/2017-10-10-Neural-Net-Intro.md

 ---
 layout: post
 title: "Introduction to Neural Networks"
+description: Introduction to Neural Networks and the building blocks of neural networks
+type: 2017-10-10
 categories: ai
 excerpt_separator: <!--more-->
 image: /assets/images/cardimages/datanet.jpg
+type: BlogPosting
 ---

 Neural Networks are the leading strategy in many Artificial Intelligence applications, and at their core, they are surprisingly simple.
 Today we'll build a single layer neural network <!--more-->in python, then extend that out to several layers and understand what is happening at each stage.